-As energy bills continue to rise, the latest fuel poverty data, which we produced for the UK Government, reveals the household groups who are most at risk of experiencing fuel poverty in England.
+As energy bills continue to rise, the latest fuel poverty data, which we produced for the UK Government, reveals the household groups who are most at risk.

 On Wednesday 23 March, Chancellor of the Exchequer Rishi Sunak MP issued his 2022 Spring Statement, setting out the state of the UKâ€™s economy amidst rising inflation and a cost of living crisis.

 Gillian Charlesworth, CEO at BRE The climate change crisis is not just about power plants and car engines: our homes and buildings play a huge role in warming our planet.
 In the UK, approximately a quarter of carbon emissions come from energy use in our buildings.
 This is a monumental problem to solve, and we … Continue reading “How decarbonising the built environment is the key to meeting net zero”

 Tuesday 2 February 2022 saw the publication of the UK Governmentâ€™s long-awaited Levelling Up White Paper, setting out its plans to â€śspread opportunity and prosperity

 The UK government published its Levelling Up White Paper.
 Our CEO, Gillian Charlesworth commented: Â “We welcome theâ€ŻWhite Paperâ€™s intention to improve peopleâ€™s wellbeing and standards of living by enhancing the quality of the UKâ€™s housing stock.
 We are pleased to see recognition of the links between the economy, health, and the built environment but … Continue reading “Our response to the Levelling Up White Paper”